"Maestro magician Paul Goodwin."

 Paul Goodwin has had a number of positions as Artistic Director or acting Artistic Director of orchestras, ensembles and also in education, culminating in 11 years as Artistic Director and Principal Conductor of the Carmel Bach Festival.

 He has held artistic direction positions with the the Academy of Ancient Music, the English Chamber Orchestra, the Basel Chamber Orchestra, the South West German Radio Orchestra, the Carmel Bach Festival, Dartington International Festival baroque opera and the Royal College of Music baroque orchestra,

-In his role with the Carmel Bach Festival he has been responsible for the artistic elements of it’s multi million dollar yearly operating budget, major fund raising, donor and audience cultivation, programming all major concerts, creating festival themes and overseeing the programming of all the nearly 50 concerts.
+In his role with the Carmel Bach Festival he was responsible for the artistic elements of its multi million dollar yearly operating budget, major fund raising, donor and audience cultivation, programming all major concerts, creating festival themes and overseeing the programming of all the nearly 50 concerts per year.
 Liaising with the concert venues, guest artists, technical staff, management, board, orchestra and artistic committees.